Yann39/truth-table-validator/README.md

 The program :
 - loads tables (addresses) in the `si` and `di` registers using the `LEA` directive.
 - calculates the size of the table (3 times the number of gates + 2).
-- goes through table 3 by 3, we compare the 2 entries of each door, and we execute a `NAND` operation if the 2 entries are defined (if they are 0 or 1)
+- goes through the table 3 by 3, and compares the 2 entries of each door, then we execute a `NAND` operation if the 2 entries are defined (if they are 0 or 1)
 - replaces the new value of the output in the result table in order to be able to calculate the other gates.

 To integrate the assembly code into the **C** program, I had to use **32 bits** registers (and not **16 bits** registers as with Emu8086).